QunaSys/quri-parts/README.md

 ## Getting started

 Presently QURI Algo requires Python 3.11.1 or later.
-We recommend installing QURI Algo in a virtual environment using poetry.
-First make sure to upgrade your pip and virtualenv package.
+We recommend installing QURI Algo in a virtual environment using poetry or pip directly.

+For the poetry installation, first make sure to upgrade your pip and virtualenv package.
 Then create a virtual environment, activate it and within it install poetry

 ```
 $ python -m .venv